-In 2015, the Compensation Committee reviewed the executive compensation data disclosed in the publicly available filings of the companies that comprise our peer group for executive compensation purposes, which it determined in 2015 based on business lines, talent pool and company size, as reflected by revenue and market capitalization.
+In 2016, the Compensation Committee reviewed the executive compensation data disclosed in the publicly available filings of the companies that comprise our peer group for executive compensation purposes, which it determined in 2016 based on business lines, talent pool and company size, as reflected by revenue and market capitalization.
 The peer group includes insurance, consulting and other business services companies, as listed in the table below.
-The Compensation Committee reviews the peer group periodically and makes adjustments that it deems are appropriate or necessary, for example, as a result of mergers and acquisitions activity.
+The Compensation Committee reviews the peer group periodically and makes adjustments that it deems are appropriate or necessary, for example, as a result of business combinations and other changes.